VS Code Todo

 Mermaid Diagram Support

 You can create diagrams and charts using Mermaid syntax.
-To render a Mermaid diagram, ensure that the "View as Markdown" option is selected for the item, and then wrap your Mermaid code in a mermaid
+To render a Mermaid diagram, switch the item to markdown and wrap your Mermaid code in a mermaid block:

 ```mermaid